GoogleCloudPlatform/terraform-google-cloudsqlnetworking/Examples/Host-Service-Project/readme.md

    - **Compute XpnPermission**
       - Should have `roles/compute.xpnAdmin` permission at a common folder owning the host and service project.
 Here is a [link](https://cloud.google.com/compute/docs/access/iam#compute.xpnAdmin) describing the same.

-2.2.
-[Optional] you can also create a service account and impersonate the service account and update `providers.tf.template` file by updating the `impersonate_service_account` field with the service account you have created with appropriate permission as described above and renaming the `providers.tf.template` to `providers.tf` file.
+   b. **[Optional]** you can also create a service account and impersonate the service account and update `providers.tf.template` file by updating the `impersonate_service_account` field with the service account you have created with appropriate permission as described above and renaming the `providers.tf.template` to `providers.tf` file.
 There is a helped script provided which can be used to create a service account with relevant permission at localtion `cloudsql-easy-networking/helper-scripts/createserviceaccount.sh`.

 3. You have modified the constants in **terraform.tfvars** as per your configuration like host_project_id, service_project_id etc.